TStand90/roguelike-tutorials-website/content/tutorials/tcod/v2/part-5.md

 If you want to see the code so far in its entirety, [click here](https://github.com/TStand90/tcod_tutorial_v2/tree/part-5).

-The next part of this tutorial will be available on July 7th.
-Check back soon!
+[Click here to move on to the next part of this tutorial.](/tutorials/tcod/v2/part-6)